akshay-onfroy/StrataBot/README.md

 ```
 **Inferencing:**
 Go to **Google AI Studios** and get an API key
-then in the terminal of the repository \n
+then in the terminal of the repository
 in Windows
 ```
 set GOOGLE_API_KEY=your_api_key